Preserving Black Churches: Guidelines and Eligibility

 Make sure you watch the webinar about the application, read through the guidelines, and check out the Preserving Black Churches FAQ before reaching out using the contact email at the end of this page.

-All applications must be submitted through the National Trust’s online grant application system by the deadline, or they will not be reviewed.
-Request for funding and additional information submitted by letter, email, or phone call will not be reviewed.
-A link to the application system is included at the bottom of this page.
-The application contains approximately 50 questions about your church or entity, project, and site's historical significance.
-You will also need to upload photos and a budget related to your project church.
+The application contains approximately 50 questions about your church or institutional entity, project, and the site's historical significance.
+You will also need to upload hi-res photos and a budget related to your project.
 Each funding category may require additional supporting information.
 Scroll down to read more about eligible projects.

-Review of all submitted applications will occur between September–December.
-All applicants will be notified of their applications status throughout the review process.
-National Trust staff members may engage with applicants and offer technical assistance.
+Complete applications must be submitted by October 4th, 2024.
+Review of all submitted applications will occur by December.
+All applicants will be notified of their application status throughout the review process, and staff members may engage with applicants and offer technical assistance.

 Historic Black Churches

 For this grant, eligible applicants are entities representing Historic Black Churches.
-Historic Black Churches are defined as one or more of the following:
+For the purposes of this grant Historic Black Churches are defined below:

 • Religious historic buildings not originally built by or for Black congregations, but continuously occupied by an active Black congregation for at least 50 years.